pantheon-org/opencode-warcraft-notifications/docs/schemas/README.md

 # Plugin Configuration Schemas

-This directory contains configuration schemas and examples for the Warcraft II Alliance notifications plugin.
+This directory contains configuration schemas and examples for the Warcraft II Alliance and Horde notifications plugin.

 ## Files